 Proxies that are properly executed and delivered, and not revoked, will be voted as specified on the proxy card.
-If no direction is specified on the proxy card, the proxy will be voted as follows:
+If no direction is specified on the proxy will be voted as follows:

-- for the election of the two nominees for director described in this Proxy Statement; and - for ratification of the appointment of our independent registered public accounting firm for fiscal year 2017.
+- for the election of the two nominees for director described in this Proxy Statement; and - for ratification of the appointment of our independent registered public accounting firm for fiscal year 2018.